What is folliculitis?

 What causes bacterial folliculitis?

-Bacterial folliculitis is usually due to Staphylocoocus aureus.
+Bacterial folliculitis is usually due to Staphylococcus aureus.
 Less often, coagulase-negative staphylococci and gram-negative organisms are responsible including anaerobes.
-Spa pool folliculitis is caused by pseudomonas.
+Spa pool folliculitis is caused by Pseudomonas.

 Who gets bacterial folliculitis?